Introduction

 Duty to make reasonable adjustments

-- Provide extra aids or services: You may need a particular aid, piece of equipment or an additional service to help you access or do something.
+- Provide extra aids or services: you may need a particular aid, piece of equipment or an additional service to help you access or do something.
 The Equality Act calls this ‘auxiliary aids and services’.
 Examples of auxiliary aids and services could include a portable induction loop for people with hearing aids or providing a British Sign Language interpreter.

 Finding a reasonable adjustment can be a creative process as there’s no ‘one size fits all’ answer.
 It might depend on: